BerkeleyLab/Bedrock/localbus/jit_rad.md

 poll a signal within the same packet.
 Well, you can, but you're guaranteed to get the same answer each time.
 Unlike our slow-readout scheme, the data read is not a single-time atomic snapshot.
-On the plus side, its hardware footprint is pretty small, and I claim it can be dropped in to lcls2_llrf without requiring any changes to high-level code.
+On the plus side, its hardware footprint is pretty small, and it has been dropped in to lcls2_llrf without requiring any changes to high-level code.

 If you really want or need atomic capture, a hook is provided that lets you